 For effective strategies and tips on the classical guitar, there is a great online resource in the articles of guitarist Douglas Niedt.
 His website has a free vault of relevant and clearly isolated guitar issues that he tackles in great detail.
 Much to learn there.

-For a paltry $2 per month, if you wish, you can gain entrance to the whole vault with even more issues to successfully overcome.
+For a paltry $3 per month, you gain entry to the whole vault with even more issues to successfully overcome.
 Highly recommended.
 Check the free link above to get a sampling.

 Get free and interesting repertoire pieces to practice from the great educator Eythor Thorlaksson’s site.
 It has a pdf collection called Guitar Moments (Volumes 1-4).
-Get them all.
+Download them all for free.
 They are great to play even for beginners.

 There’s a lot out there as far as learning resources go.
-But with some judicious choices like the ones mentioned here, you can certainly teach yourself classical guitar without being overwhelmed.
+Make some judicious choices and you can certainly teach yourself classical guitar without being overwhelmed.
 If you want to improve your sight-reading skills, I recommend 6 Books to Develop Your Sight-Reading.

 I have a related article on online lessons and resources (not just printed methods) for the classical guitar that covers a lot more educational ground.
 Feel free to check out my Online Resources for Learning Classical Guitar.